How to Find the Best Tax Relief Company

 How to Find the Best Tax Relief Companies

-Before going any further, let's address the fact that the tax relief industry has a negative reputation.
+Before going any further, let's address the fact that the tax relief industry has a negative reputation -- you need to really try to avoid the worst tax relief firms.
 The Federal Trade Commission (FTC) has harsh words about this industry.
 The consumer protection agency calls tax relief companies "fraudsters," or tax relief scams.
 It claims that these companies advertise aggressively and make tax debt relief promises they can't keep.

 In its review of tax relief companies and/or the tax relief industry, the FTC writes, "The truth is that most taxpayers don't qualify for the programs these fraudsters hawk, their companies don't settle the tax liability, and in many cases don't even send the necessary paperwork to the IRS requesting participation in the programs that were mentioned.
 Adding insult to injury, some of these companies don't provide refunds and leave people even further great liabilities."